top of page

 Veneciado and Perlado

 Perlado or pearls are the bubbles formed at the top of the spirit.
-The Maestro Mezcalero absorbs the mezcal with a reed as if it were a straw and drops it into a jícara, he observes the size, duration and uniformity of the pearls or bubbles to determine the volumen of alcohol and adjust it: Veneciado.
+The Maestro Mezcalero absorbs the mezcal with a reed as if it were a straw and drops it into a jícara, he observes the size, duration and uniformity of the pearls or bubbles to determine the volumen of alcohol (ethanol and adjust it: Veneciado.

 Jícara de bule